Hedge fund group taps EX-SEC official Casey as new chairman

-WASHINGTON (Reuters) - One of the leading hedge fund trade associations on Friday named Kathleen Casey, a former Republican commissioner at the Securities and Exchange Commission, as its new chairman.
+WASHINGTON, Sept 21 (Reuters) - One of the leading hedge fund trade associations o n F riday named Kathleen Casey, a former Republican commissioner at the Securities and Exchange Commission, as its new chairman.

 The Alternative Investment Management Association’s decision to tap Casey comes at a crucial time for the private fund industry, which is facing increased scrutiny by the SEC through a series of new rules required by the 2010 Dodd-Frank Wall Street reform law.